 Student records are protected by the Family Educational Rights and Privacy Act (FERPA).

-SDS respects the confidential nature of disability-related information.
-The University of South Florida and SDS have an obligation to maintain the confidentiality of such documentation.
+SAS respects the confidential nature of disability-related information.
+The University of South Florida and SAS have an obligation to maintain the confidentiality of such documentation.

-Access by USF personnel to disability-related information housed in SDS is on a need-to-know basis and only for the purpose of assuring appropriate accommodations.
+Access by USF personnel to disability-related information housed in SAS is on a need-to-know basis and only for the purpose of assuring appropriate accommodations.
 Instructors are regularly apprised of the confidential nature of disability-related information.
-Accommodation memos prepared by SDS staff do not give specific diagnoses.
+Accommodation memos prepared by SAS staff do not give specific diagnoses.
 Instead, the memos list the approved academic accommodations for that student.

-On a legitimate, educational need-to-know basis, SDS staff may discuss the impact or impairments caused by the disability and the corresponding accommodations approved with appropriate individuals on campus.
+On a legitimate, educational need-to-know basis, SAS staff may discuss the impact or impairments caused by the disability and the corresponding accommodations approved with appropriate individuals on campus.
 Circumstances may include housing arrangements, academic accommodations, instructional strategies and resources or other circumstances specific to the individual.
-Whenever possible, SDS consults with the student prior to these conversations.
+Whenever possible, SAS consults with the student prior to these conversations.